What is Landau-Kleffner syndrome?

 Appearing to be autistic or developmentally delayed

-Some children develop their own method of communicating, such as using gestures or signs.
+Some children develop their own method of communicating, like using gestures or signs.

 How is Landau-Kleffner syndrome diagnosed?

-Landau-Kleffner syndrome is commonly diagnosed using an electroencephalogram (EEG), a scan that shows the brain's electrical waves, as well as other diagnostic tests.
+Landau-Kleffner syndrome is commonly diagnosed using an electroencephalogram (EEG).

 Treatment for Landau-Kleffner syndrome

-Specific treatment for Landau-Kleffner syndrome will be determined by your health care provider based on:
+Specific treatment for Landau-Kleffner syndrome will be decided by your health care

 Extent of the disease